-When it came to looking at the way organisations have reacted to the shift to hybrid working and future of work trends, just 5% of respondents didn’t know how to sum up their organisation’s response, suggesting that (on the whole) this topic has been a universal concern for internal communicators.
+When it came to looking at the way organizations have reacted to the shift to hybrid working and future of work trends, just 5% of respondents didn’t know how to sum up their organizations response, suggesting that (on the whole) this topic has been a universal concern for internal communicators.

 Think about the future

 The pressure of living and working in the same space has led to many employees feeling like they always need to be ‘on’: available more than ever, compelled to respond more quickly and fight more fires on a daily basis – all while experiencing a serious lack of essential face-to-face time with managers and mentors.